 How do you avoid bad restaurant choices near major tourist attractions?

-The most universal tourist trap is the overpriced, mediocre restaurant positioned directly next to a major attraction.
-The restaurant on the main square, the café directly opposite the Eiffel Tower, the sushi bar next to the Tsukiji Fish Market — all are typically worse value and lower quality than restaurants one or two blocks away where locals actually eat.
-The rules for avoiding bad restaurants: walk one or two streets from any major tourist sight before choosing where to eat; avoid any restaurant with a host outside actively recruiting customers; look for restaurants with handwritten menus in the local language rather than glossy picture menus in English only; restaurants full of local people at lunchtime are almost always better quality and better value.
-Google Maps reviews can be useful, but focus on recent reviews and look for mentions of local patronage versus tourist crowds.
+The most universal tourist trap is the overpriced, mediocre restaurant parked right beside a major attraction.
+The place on the main square, the café opposite the Eiffel Tower, the sushi counter by the Tsukiji Outer Market — all charge more for worse food than the spots one or two blocks away where locals eat.
+A few habits help: walk one or two streets from any major sight before you choose; skip anywhere with a host outside recruiting customers; favor handwritten menus in the local language over glossy picture menus in English only; and trust a dining room full of locals at lunchtime, the clearest signal of good food at a fair price.
+Google Maps can help if you weight recent reviews and look for mentions of local patronage versus tourist crowds.

 What are the most common travel scams and how do you avoid them?

 The most common travel scams operate worldwide and follow predictable patterns.
 The friendship bracelet or ring: someone ties a bracelet on your wrist before you can stop them, then demands payment — walk away and owe nothing.
-The fake petition: someone approaches with a clipboard for you to sign, then demands a donation — it means nothing and is sometimes cover for nearby pickpockets.
-The gem or investment scam: a friendly local describes a special way to make money by buying gems (or anything) cheaply to sell at home — it is always a scam, without exception.
-The switched menu: you order from one menu and receive a bill with different, higher prices — always confirm prices before ordering and check the itemized bill carefully.
-The closed attraction: a helpful stranger tells you your destination is closed today for whatever reason and offers to take you to an alternative — always verify closure information at the actual entrance.
-Unofficial taxis and airport fixers are a global variant — use rideshare apps (Uber, Grab, Bolt) wherever available.
+The fake petition: a clipboard appears for you to sign, then a donation is demanded — it means nothing, and sometimes covers for pickpockets working the crowd.
+The gem or investment scam: a friendly local describes a special way to make money by buying gems (or carpets, or papyrus) cheaply to resell at home — it is a scam without exception.
+The switched menu: you order from one menu and get a bill with higher prices — confirm prices before ordering and check the itemized total.
+The closed attraction: a stranger claims your destination is shut today and offers an alternative — verify any closure at the actual entrance, not on the street.
+Unofficial taxis and airport fixers are the transport version — use rideshare apps (Uber, Grab, Bolt) wherever they’re available.

 How do you avoid shopping traps and overpriced souvenirs?